 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 400mm f5.6L USM is the longer of the two lenses at 257mm.
 The Sigma 85mm F1.4 EX DG HSM with a length of 88mm, is 169mm shorter.
 Besides being longer, the Canon 400mm f5.6L USM also has a larger diameter of 90mm compared to the Sigma 85mm F1.4 EX DG HSM's 86mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 85mm F1.4 EX DG HSM weighs 725g, which means it is 525g (42%) lighter than the Canon 400mm f5.6L USM which has a weight of 1250g.

 Lens Mounts